Tomatoes should be ordered in March for best availability, since tomatoes are started to order; and picked up in May. For details, see Plant starts.

 Small bright red cherry in tresses.
 Exceptionally good flavor.
 Very high in Vit.
 C cherry and gamma-amino butyric acid (a natural body sedative that calms jitters).
 I’ve had them start coming in at 64 days.

-I grew this in 2015 just for a change, since it was Black Cherry year after year.
-And then the Chocolate Cherry won all these taste tests! (or at least, tied with Sungold and Italian Heirloom, which is as good as a win).
+Chocolate Cherry won a lot of taste tests (or at least, tied with Sungold and Italian Heirloom, which is as good as a win).
 They are regular cherry size (a bit larger than I prefer), very productive, and kept producing well into fall.
+Territorial no longer carries this; hopefully the new seed source will be as tasty.

 PASTE AND PLUM TYPE VARIETIES

-2-3 oz paste tomatoes, meaty, said to be less suspectible to blossom end rot.
+2-3 oz paste tomatoes, meaty, said to be less susceptible to blossom end rot.
 Heirloom variety from Italy.
+Medium size plant.

 (Fedco/Maine) OP – 65 days – Indeterminate

-Large elongated 3–6″ pinkish plum tomato, particularly delicious for a paste.
+Large elongated 3–6″ pinkish plum tomato, particularly delicious fresh compared to most paste varieties.
 A winner in Fedco’s 2007 paste test, and did very well at our taste testings.
 Low incidence of blossom end rot, but crack in wet weather.
 Organic seed.
+Very large plant.

 Grandma Mary’s Paste